CodePushGo/website/src/content/blog/en/capacitor-native-bridge-android-plugin-basics.md

 | Monitor Analytics | Evaluate performance and user adoption |
 | Enable Auto-rollback | Recover swiftly from potential issues |

 Developers have praised these tools.
-Bessie Cooper shared, _"Capgo is a must-have tool for developers who want to be more productive.
+Bessie Cooper shared, _"CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding review for bug fixes is golden."_ [\[1\]](https://capgo.app/)

 Features like error tracking, performance monitoring, end-to-end encryption, and seamless CI/CD integration contribute to high update success rates and smooth performance.
 Together, these tools combine native functionality with fast, reliable updates, showcasing the platform's strengths.